5 Simple Steps to Grow Your Company

 You just need to claim back a small percentage of them (in Bob’s case he started with just 7% of his working time) and invest those few, precious hours into upgraded uses growing your business the right way.

-This is where the “A” in SCALE comes into play.
+After reclaiming a small block of your time each week, this is where the “A” in SCALE comes into play.
 It says to, “Align Around Your ‘Fewer, Better’”.

 On one level this is where you personally will be focusing your freed up blocks of time.
-On another higher level, this stage in the S.C.A.L.E.
+On higher level, this stage in the S.C.A.L.E.
 Formula means to systematically get your whole company to focus its best resources of time, attention, and money around those things that make the biggest difference to your company’s success and growth.

 You don’t need your team to do more, you need your team to do better.
 What are those fewer, better things that if you and your team consistently invested your best resources in would yield the greatest growth and progression for your company?